shakthi-sambas/x9115SNN/hw/read/1/README.md

 #### III3.

 All the applications chosen for the study are PHP applications.
-To cover major wides area of web applications they could have selected other applications implemented by other languges like Java to see the overall effectivness and efficiency of this approach.
+To cover major wides area of web applications they could have selected other applications implemented by other languages like Java to see the overall effectivness and efficiency of this approach.

 ## References